erimcg/TIS/README.md

 All files in this repository are released under the following license unless specified at the beginning of the file.

-Copyright &copy; 2016, Bridgewater College
+Copyright &copy; 2011-2013, Clarkson University Copyright &copy; 2013-2016, Bridgewater College
 <br />All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: